Party or not? Golden Globes proves test for Hollywood sex scandal

-LOS ANGELES (Reuters) - The red carpet is rolling out, the champagne is on ice and the statuettes are about to be handed over.
+LOS ANGELES, Jan 4 (Reuters) - The red carpet is rolling out, the champagne is on ice and the statuettes are about to be handed over.

 But with the cloud of sexual harassment hanging over Hollywood’s annual round of self-congratulations, the Golden Globe ceremony on Sunday marks the first test of how the industry will handle live on the world’s stage a scandal that has rocked show business.